WebLogic Server works with JDBC drivers that offer the following functionality:

 \server\ext\jdbc\.
 There is a subdirectory in this folder for each DBMS.
 If you need to revert to the version of the driver installed with WebLogic Server, you can copy the file from

-Note:WebLogic Server also includes the PointBase 5.7 JDBC driver and an evaluation version of the PointBase DBMS installed with the WebLogic Server examples in the
+Note:WebLogic Server also includes a version of the Derby DBMS installed with the WebLogic Server examples in the

 If you plan to use a third-party JDBC driver that is not installed with WebLogic Server, you need to update the WebLogic Server's classpath to include the location of the JDBC driver classes.
 Edit the